 I asked what the customer name was, thinking she was paying for a specific person.

-I went to the cake order drawer and found this one.
-She told me, ‘Thank you” and that she appreciated I let her do this.
+I went to the cake order drawer and found one.
+She told me, ‘Thank you’ and that she appreciated it.

 Read more stories like this here: